ManjuHaarish/MdMicroservices/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-Quarkus rest-Client extension is used to communcate with different apis with least code.
+Quarkus rest-Client extension is used to communicate with different apis.

 it is time efficient and performance efficient